GerritCodeReview/plugins_hooks/src/main/resources/Documentation/hooks.md

 ### ref-update

-This is called when a ref update request is received by Gerrit.
+This is called when a ref update request (direct push, non-fastforward update, or ref deletion) is received by Gerrit.
 It allows a request to be rejected before it is committed to the Gerrit repository.

-If the script exits with non-zero return code the update will be rejected.
-Any output from the script will be returned to the user, regardless of the return code.
+If the hook exits with non-zero return code the update will be rejected.
+Any output from the hook will be returned to the user, regardless of the return code.

 ```
   ref-update --project <project name> --refname <refname> --uploader <uploader> --oldrev <sha1> --newrev <sha1>